-What is ‘data research infrastructure’?
+What is data research infrastructure?

-Data research infrastructure refers to the systems and processes in place to support research and analysis using sensitive data.
+Data research infrastructure is the systems and processes in place to support research and analysis using sensitive data.
 It includes physical systems, such as the data centres where the data itself is held; computer software that researchers use to analyse data; governance processes, such as those guiding who is able to access what data and for what purposes; and the people who run the systems and do the research.
 It is everything that makes data research happen.

 Why was DARE UK established?

 Data has the power to improve lives, and has been fundamental to the UK’s response to the COVID-19 pandemic.
 It is crucial that the different components of the UK’s data research infrastructure work in a joined-up, impactful and trustworthy way, to support research at scale for public benefit.
 They need to be able to support fast and efficient sharing, linkage and advanced analysis of sensitive data in an ethical and secure manner, whilst maintaining the confidence – and meeting the needs of – researchers, data controllers and the public.

 DARE UK has therefore been established to design and deliver a novel and innovative data research infrastructure for the UK, with a specific focus on supporting cross-domain linkage and analysis of sensitive data.
 The scope includes all types of sensitive data relating to people, including data about education, health, the environment, welfare and much more.
 The programme is one of a number of initiatives funded by UKRI – the UK’s largest public funder of research and innovation – as part of the Digital Research Infrastructure programme.

 What does DARE UK aim to achieve?